mazeincoding/Mazeway/README.md

 1. Go to the [Resend website](https://resend.com)
 2. Create an account/login
-3. You'll see some onboarding page that says `Send your first email`.
-Just ignore that.
-4. So instead, in the left sidebar, go to `Domains` and add a domain here
+3. In the left sidebar, go to `Domains` and add a domain here

     > Note: You will need a paid domain for this as mentioned above.

     > You can add any domain by the way.
-I'm on the Resend free tier so I added my personal domain (mazecoding.com).
+I'm on the Resend free tier so I added my personal domain (mazewinther.com).
 You know why?
-The free tier only gives you 1 domain, so by using my personal domain, I can re-use it for all of my apps and it still makes sense.
+Because the free tier only gets you 1 domain, so by using my personal domain, I can re-use it for all of my apps and it still makes sense.
     >
     > If I were to add my app's domain, it'd only really make sense to use for that one app.
     >